SaraSaadoun/cat-dog-classification/README.md

 # cat-dog-classification
-cat and dog classification using neural networks and some techniques such as data augmentation and transfer learning
+This project is done with my colleague in the neural networks course at college.
+We have used different models (simple NN, CNN, VGG-pretrained model).
+In addition, we have applied deep learning techniques such as transfer learning and data augmentation.